The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 Even an abbreviated summary of holiday deal structures and offers shows how varied these tactics can be:

-In fact, while that breakdown is telling, it points toward a larger truth.
+While that breakdown is telling, it points toward a larger truth.
 The best tactics aren’t big.
 Yet, their sum is greater than their parts.

 Tactical options abound …